 This is my perfect scenario…

-I am running my own business, from a place I love, mainly as I grew up here, but also for the idyllic location.
+I am running my own business, from a place I love, mainly because I was born and bred here, but also f or the idyllic location.

 History of Laskill